mattmc3/antidote/README.md

 ### Git URL

 Don't prefer to default to GitHub.com for your plugins?
-Feel free to change the default git URL with this `zstyle` in your .zshrc:
+Feel free to change the default git URL with this `zstyle` in your `.zshrc`:

 ```shell
 # bitbucket.org or gitlab.com or really any git service